 What do I do if I think the system made a mistake?

-If a file is blocked that you think should not be, you will need some help from an Office 365 administrator who can research the issue and, potentially, unblock the file.
+If your organization uses Office 365 Advanced Threat Protection and a file is blocked that you think should not be, you'll need some help from an Office 365 administrator who can research the issue and, potentially, unblock the file.
 To learn more about what Office 365 administrators do, see About Office 365 admin roles.